markelca/clapi.nvim/README.md

 **Q: Some inherited members are missing**
 A: The plugin requires proper parsing of the inheritance hierarchy.
 Ensure your project structure allows the plugin to find parent classes and interfaces.
+A: Check that you have an LSP installed and attached to the current buffer.
+It may take a few seconds since you open the file.

 ## Contributing